uktechreviews/science-tasks/science_task6/lesson.md

 ##Analysis of the results

-- Open the folder containing experiment 8.
+- Open the folder containing science_task6.
 There will be two photos taken with each experiment.
 - Produce a tally chart to count how many insects are in section from the photos.
 - Is there sufficient results to identify a clear pattern?